Me: “Babe, I’m like a cast iron pan. It just gets better. I can’t use soap I’m poreous.”

 “This is why no one wants to hike with you.”
 She confirmed.

-I believe she was referring to me being a terrible person, but part of me wonders if she was secretly trying to protect me just encase the baby escaped in the woods and tried to eat me.
+I believe she was referring to me being a terrible person, but part of me wonders if she was secretly trying to convince me not to hike alone encase the baby escaped in the woods and tried to eat me.

 Multiple people checked in to make sure I was still alive recently.